 - 24/7 coverage by neonatologists and neonatal nurse practitioners

-- 24/7 availability of a neonatal ambulance transport team to accompany baby en route to Waukesha Memorial Hospital, providing a mini-intensive care nursery on wheels to stabilize baby on the way to the NICU
+- 24/7 availability of a highly skilled neonatal ambulance team to seamlessly transport baby, providing a mini-intensive care nursery on wheels

 - Links to pediatric subspecialists in cardiology, neurology, gastroenterology, nephrology and more

-- International board-certified lactation consultants, respiratory and occupational therapists, and social workers available for assistance/support during baby’s stay in the NICU
+- International board-certified lactation consultants, respiratory and occupational therapists, and social workers available for assistance and support

 - Ongoing care, education and support services to ensure a smooth transition home